arbus/arbus.github.io/_posts/2014-05-11-Mysql-Breadcrumb.md

 {% endhighlight %}

-You can attach this to triggers just like adjacency list to regenerate the breadcrumb column on update.
+You can attach this to triggers just like we did on the [Adjacency List post]({% post_url 2014-05-04-Mysql-Adjacency-List %})